Our location in the arcade pulls the crowds in

 He’s amazed I’ve done it, without implying that he didn’t think I could do it.
 He knows first-hand how tough and competitive music retailing can be.
 It’s a huge market, but it’s a decreasing market.
 He thinks I shouldn’t work so hard.
 In fact, even my other half says there are three people – one being the shop – in our relationship.

 I don’t want to take over the world

-Over-the-counter music sales have consistently been holding their own since I took the business over from my dad in 2010.
-But I have absolutely no desire to expand or to do anything massively lucrative, other than sustain the viability of Spillers for more years to come.
+Over-the-counter music sales have consistently been holding their own since I took over the business from my dad in 2010.
+I have absolutely no desire to expand or to do anything massively lucrative, other than sustain the viability of Spillers for more years to come.
 I just want to run a lovely, sustainable record shop in Cardiff for the people who value that.